 On the Pacific side, Isla Gorgona and Isla Gorgonilla used to be a prison island.
 It is a natural reserve for quite a while now.
 The only access to the islands is by boat from the Pacific coast of Colombia.

-Interesting places in Colombia
+Interesting places to visit in Colombia

 Colombia really is a magical country with many interesting places.
 Books have been based on surreal places in Colombia and other books have taken place there.